rajdeep-314/frosted-fractals/sierpinski-tree/README.md

 - `sv-main.py`:
     The main Python file for saving a 4K image.
 Rendering this image will take a considerable amount of time and the image will be saved in the current working directory

-- `individuals-code`:
+- `individuals`:
-    This directory contains code that was used to generate the images in `images/individuals`.
-Once again, this code is only meant as a showcase, and not as a submission
+    Contains images of the individual fractals used, not meant as submissions but as a showcase of these beauties in their complete glory, unrestricted by the lack of resolution in main image.
+The code used for generating these images is in the `code` sub-directory.